Roger Davies (talent manager): James Reyne (1986–1990)

-Reyne later played the part of Roger Davies in the movie of Tina Turner's life-story, the semi-autobiographical 1993 film "What’s Love Got To Do With It".
-Years later, the American artist Pink saw the film and asked her record label to "arrange a meeting with the guy who managed Tina" as she wanted him to manage her.
+Reyne later played the part of Roger Davies in the movie of Tina Turner's life-story, the semi-autobiographical 1993 film What's Love Got To Do With It.
+Years later, the American artist Pink saw the film and asked her record label to "arrange a meeting with the guy who managed Tina", as she wanted him to manage her.
 In 2001, Davies became Pink's manager.

-Tony Joe White (1989 - 2000)
+Tony Joe White (1989–2000)

-In 1989, Davies was approached by multiple artists for management and with Tina Turner's career consolidated, Davies agreed to manage blues singer and songwriter Tony Joe White from Louisiana, who worked with Tina Turner on the four songs he had written for her on the 1989 "Foreign Affair" album.
-Davies negotiated a record contract with Polydor for White and co-produced three albums; 1991's Closer to the Truth, 1993 The Path of a Decent Groove, and 1995 Lake Placid Blues.
-White is also credited on Joe Cocker's 1996 album Organic for the songs Heart Full of Rain, and High Lonesome Blue.
+In 1989, Davies was approached by multiple artists for management, and, with Tina Turner's career consolidated, Davies agreed to manage blues singer and songwriter Tony Joe White from Louisiana, who worked with Tina Turner on the four songs he had written for her on the 1989 Foreign Affair album.
+Davies negotiated a record contract with Polydor for White and co-produced three albums: 1991's Closer to the Truth, 1993's The Path of a Decent Groove, and 1995's Lake Placid Blues.
+White is also credited on Joe Cocker's 1996 album Organic for the songs "Heart Full of Rain" and "High Lonesome Blue".

-Janet Jackson (1989 - 2002)
+Janet Jackson (1989–2002)

-Davies was approached by US lawyer, Don Passman, to manage Janet Jackson, who at the time was a successful MTV artist being managed by her father.
+Davies was approached by US lawyer Don Passman to manage Janet Jackson, who at the time was a successful MTV artist being managed by her father.
 As Tina Turner had moved to Europe and was wanting to slow down, Davies agreed to manage Janet Jackson, confident he could take her to a new level.

-The first project they worked on was Jackson's fourth album, 1989's Janet Jackson's "Rhythm Nation 1814" album and tour.
-The record on A&M Records was ambitious, with a social slant, very different from what Janet had done before.
-It reached #1 on the US Billboard 200 and was certified six times platinum, eventually selling 14 million copies worldwide.
-It was certified the #1 selling album of the year in 1990, winning multiple music awards and the corresponding video won a Grammy.
+The first project they worked on was Jackson's fourth album, 1989's Janet Jackson's Rhythm Nation 1814 album and tour.
+The record on A&M Records was ambitious, with a social slant, very different from what Jackson had done before.
+It reached No. 1 on the US Billboard 200 and was certified six times platinum, eventually selling 14 million copies worldwide.
+It was certified as the best-selling album of the year in 1990, winning multiple music awards, and the corresponding video won a Grammy at the 32nd Annual Grammy Awards for Best Music Video, Long Form.